 - Communication and labelling of hazards through universal warning pictograms, signal words and statements, and standardized Safety Data Sheets (SDS).

-All GHS standards are outlined in the main GHS document called the GHS Purple Book.
+All GHS standards are outlined in a main document called the GHS Purple Book.
 The GHS Purple Book is the main pillar of GHS, containing all the relevant information needed for successful implementation of GHS across the globe.
-The document is updated every two years.
 The latest, 8th revision of the GHS Purple Book is now available in print, and features updates in several areas.
 Some significant alterations in the 8th revision include:

-- New criteria for systematizing flammable gasses, which are now clearer and stricter regarding the pyrophoric gases and the unstable gases
+- New criteria for systematizing flammable gasses, which are now clearer and stricter regarding the pyrophoric gases and unstable gases

 - Minor changes to definitions of health hazard classes, including: